osmandapp/web/main/docs/user/personal/tracks.md

 </Tabs>

-Feures **Tracks** functionality lets you create and save routes so you can easily return to them later or share them with others.
+Features **Tracks** functionality lets you create and save routes so you can easily return to them later or share them with others.
 A trip planning feature lets you customize your routes based on your preferences and interests.
 You also get access to preloaded routes to popular destinations and attractions.

 1. **Main Features**.
 - All tracks in OsmAnd are stored in the folder: